sysuzhc/LUMIRC/README.md

 If you find it interesting and want to use it for discussion or comparison in your paper, please cite the following paper.

-Huicheng Zheng, Dajun Lin, Lina Lian, Jiayu Dong, and Peipei Zhang, “Laplacian-Uniform mixture-driven iterative robust coding with applications to face recognition against dense errors,” IEEE Transactions on Neural Networks and Learning Systems, 2019, early access, https://doi.org/10.1109/TNNLS.2019.2945372.
+Huicheng Zheng, Dajun Lin, Lina Lian, Jiayu Dong, and Peipei Zhang, “Laplacian-Uniform mixture-driven iterative robust coding with applications to face recognition against dense errors,” ***IEEE Transactions on Neural Networks and Learning Systems***, 2019, early access, https://doi.org/10.1109/TNNLS.2019.2945372.

 ###  Contact